 Be as detailed as possible when you fill out Form 433 D because the IRS returns incomplete forms.
 Use N/A instead of leaving boxes unfilled when necessary.

-2. This is where you set the terms for the agreement.
+- This is where you set the terms of the agreement.
 Indicate the initial payment amount you’re enclosing with your Form 433-D followed by the amount you intend to pay per month subsequently.
 Include a recurring day of each month.
 The IRS wants to know when they can expect future payments.

 Where do I send Form 433 D?

 Mail Part I of the completed 433-D and related document(s) to the IRS at the address on the letter that came with it or the address shown in the ‘For Assistance’ Box on the front of the form.